documentationfor yFiles for HTML 3.0.0.1

 interaction orthogonal

 Orthogonal edge editing is an interactive feature that affects interactive creation and modification of graph elements.
-If you instead want to programmatically make all edges in a graph orthogonal, the more appropriate approach is an edge routing algorithm.
+If you instead want to programmatically make all edges in a graph orthogonal, use an edge routing algorithm.
 Of course, the two features can both be used in the same application without a problem.

-Orthogonal edge editing modifies a number of interactions so that edges stay orthogonal:
+Orthogonal edge editing modifies interactions so that edges stay orthogonal:

-Edge creation, naturally, now only creates orthogonal edges.
-When starting an edge creation gesture, the rough direction in which the mouse is moved first will determine the direction of the first edge segment.
-If the mouse pointer is not moved exactly orthogonal, a bend will also be shown so that the edge ends at the mouse pointer.
-Since the first segment direction is not always the correct one on the first try, you can press Space to toggle between the two possible orientations as long as no explicit bend has been created yet.
+Edge creation now only creates orthogonal edges.
+When starting an edge creation gesture, the initial direction of the mouse movement determines the direction of the first edge segment.
+If the mouse pointer is not moved exactly orthogonally, a bend will also be shown so that the edge ends at the mouse pointer.
+Since the first segment direction might not always be correct initially, you can press Space to toggle between the two possible orientations as long as no explicit bend has been created yet.

 Different orientations of the first segment during orthogonal edge creation

-Adding bends during edge creation is still done with the same gesture, except that implicit bends are also added whenever the current edge segment would not be orthogonal (as can be seen in the figures above).
+Adding bends during edge creation is still done with the same gesture.
+However, implicit bends are also added whenever the current edge segment would not be orthogonal (as shown in the figures above).

-Creating bends works rather differently when using orthogonal edge editing.
-Normally when creating a bend the gesture will, well, create a bend.
+Creating bends works differently when using orthogonal edge editing.
+Normally, when creating a bend the gesture will create a bend.
 However, with orthogonal edge editing this would always destroy the edge’s orthogonality.
-The best way to picture bend creation with orthogonal edge editing is actually to see it not as creating bends, but moving edge segments.
+Think of bend creation with orthogonal edge editing as moving edge segments.

 Moving edge segments